World's Second Largest Meteorite Discovered in Argentina

 |The meteorite, nicknamed 'Gancedo,' was found in a region inundated with space debris — thus its nickname, 'Field of Heaven.'
 (Photo: Astronomy Association of Chaco)|

-A 30,800-kilogram meteorite has been unearthed in Argentina over the weekend, and experts have declared it to be one of the largest meteorites ever found on Earth.
+A 30,800-kilogram meteorite has been unearthed in Argentina, and experts have declared it to be one of the largest meteorites ever found on Earth.

 Now experts will need to perform additional weigh-ins to see if this new Argentinian meteorite, called Gancedo, can beat that and secure the title below Hoba.